-Occasionally you might need to rebuild the Lucene index by reconstructing it from the data stored in the Cache.
-You need to rebuild the index if you change the definition of what is indexed on your types, or if you change for example some Analyzer parameter, as Analyzers affect how the index is written.
-Also, you might need to rebuild the index if you had it destroyed by some system administration mistake.
-To rebuild the index just get a reference to the MassIndexer and start it; beware it might take some time as it needs to reprocess all data in the grid!
+Rebuilding an index reconstructs it from data stored in the cache.
+You need to rebuild indexes if you change things like definitions of indexed types or Analyzers.
+Likewise you might need to rebuild indexes if they are deleted for some reason.
+Beware it might take some time as it needs to reprocess all data in the grid!